rltillett/2019-11-16-southern-nv/ad.md

 **This workshop is free, but registration is required.** Space is limited and it will likely fill quickly.
 The deadline to register is October 18 at 5 pm, with preference given to the first 40 applicants.
 Students, faculty and staff from _any institution_ are welcome and encouraged to attend.
 [Register here.](//unr.az1.qualtrics.com/jfe/form/SV_2acmSgFwTSeVnmd)

 The workshop teaches genomic variant calling methods with Linux command line tools.
 You don't need to have any previous experience with Linux or the tools presented at the workshop.
-All learners are encouraged to bring laptops (MacOS, Windows, or Linux), though those from host NSC students will have access to lab computers as well.
+All learners are encouraged to bring laptops (MacOS, Windows, or Linux), though those from host institution NSC will also have access to lab computers.

 Please visit the [official site for the event](https://rltillett.github.io/2019-11-16-southern-nv/) for much more information.